github/codeql-coding-standards/docs/design/guideline_recategorization.md

 The second validation mechanism is the generation of a `guideline-recategorization-plan-report.md` containing alerts on semantically incorrect recategorizations.
 That is, possible recategorizations that are not described as valid in the introduction.
-Semantically invalid recategorizations will be detected by looking at a query’s categorization and its effective categorization (i.e., its applied recategorization).
+Semantically invalid recategorizations are detected by examining a query’s categorization and its effective categorization (i.e., its applied recategorization).

-In addition, an update to the `deviations_report.md` report’s invalidate deviations table will provide feedback to users that apply deviations to guidelines with an effective category equal to `mandatory` which cannot be deviated from.
+In addition, an update to the `deviations_report.md` report’s invalidate deviations table provides feedback to users that apply deviations to guidelines with an effective category equal to `mandatory` which cannot be deviated from.
 The changes to generate the new report and update the existing report will be made in the report generation script `scripts/reports/analysis_report.py`.

 ### SARIF rewriting